Christina's World (song)

-"Christina's World" is a song by Scottish pop band The Big Dish, which was released in 1987 as the third and final single from their debut studio album Swimmer.
+"Christina's World" is a song by Scottish pop band The Big Dish, released on 5 January 1987 as the third and final single from their debut studio album Swimmer (1986).
 The song was written by Steven Lindsay and produced by Ian Ritchie.
 "Christina's World" reached No. 84 in the UK Singles Chart in January 1987 and remained in the Top 100 for four weeks.

 Background

 The song references and is inspired by the 1948 painting of the same name by American painter Andrew Wyeth.
 In a 2021 interview with The Herald, Lindsay recalled, "'Christina's World' was named after Christina Olson, who was the subject of a painting by Andrew Wyeth.
 I was obsessed by her, so I wrote the song around it, to incorporate what I thought she might be thinking."

 Release

 The song's release as a single was influenced by comments made by Jonathan King.
 After the band's appearance on Simon Mayo's BBC Radio 1 show in late 1986, King called the presenter to voice his support and love for the band's work.
 At the time, the band were struggling to decide which song to lift as a next single from Swimmer, but following King's comments, "Christina's World" was chosen.